Skip to main content

 Written by Support

-Updated over 11 months ago
+Updated over 3 weeks ago

-• You want to be able to make changes to this data in a sandbox and deploy the changes to production (just like you do with metadata)
+• You want to be able to make changes to this data in a sandbox and deploy the changes to production (just like you do with metadata).

-• CPQ data is not created in production without using Salto
+• CPQ data is not created in production without using Salto.

 If you want to treat CPQ data as metadata, then you must become familiar with how Salto manages CPQ records and the different options you have for specifying how records are matched across Salesforce environments.